sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/honeypot/trunk/readme.md

 WordPress has various discussion settings, through which you can fine-tune how comments are displayed and moderated.
 You can find these settings at **Settings > Discussion**.

+### 100% privacy

+Honeypot does not create or store cookies, does not track users, stores no data WordPress wouldn't, and does not share any data.
+Honeypot only flags a comment from 'pending/approved' to 'spam' if it catches something.
+You need not update your privacy policy with Honeypot.

 ### Gotta catch 'em all

 With Honeypot, you can be confident that each comment that comes through is written by a human.
 But, if even those human comments are spam, consider combining this extension with an authoritative comment plugin like [Akismet](https://wordpress.org/plugins/akismet/).
-That plugin tracks the user's comment activity over many websites; but, using that might be unfavorable since it sends private user-data to third-parties.
+That plugin tracks the user's comment activity over many websites; so, using that might be unfavorable since it sends private user-data to third-parties.

 ## Developers